thomasboyt/Charcoal/app/templates/charcoal/readme.md

 npm install -g bower
 ```

-Then install both Grunt dependencies and Bower dependencies with:
+Then install both Grunt dependencies and Bower dependencies by running the following commands in the root directory of this project:

 ```shell
 npm install